 Office temperature is an essential factor in the welfare of employees.
 In order to achieve significant savings, it is often necessary to make significant investments, ensuring your heating and cooling systems are in good order and working effectively.
 However, some small changes can help:

 - Adjust the thermostats or radiators to obtain the right temperature.
-Lowering the temperature by 1° C cuts 7% of energy consumption
+Lowering the temperature by 1° C cuts 7 per cent of energy consumption.

 Thermal comfort can be improved if workstations are not placed near exterior walls or windows; the cold wall effect in winter or overheating in summer is thus avoided if insulation is sufficient.
 The location of thermostats must also be considered with the same precautions.

 In the office, just like at home, simple gestures applied systematically can help to reduce electricity consumption:

 - Turn off lights when you’ll be absent for a long time, and in the evening when you leave.

 - Use natural light by placing your desk perpendicularly to the window.

 - Use sleep mode with discernment.
 A computer on standby still consumes 20 to 40% of power when switched on.

 - Switch off the display instead of using standby.